-The Land registry is now creating a new housing sales database, bringing together all register based information about the property with the sales contracts.
+The Land registry is currently developing a new housing sales database, bringing together all register based information about the property with the sales contracts.
 This database will be an excellent tool for research in the future, paving the way for a hedonic house price index.

-3. Housing prices and rentals
+3. Housing inflation, rentals and interest rates

-There has been a considerable house price inflation in Iceland in recent years as is shown in figures 1 and 2.
-In real terms, house prices (deflated by the CPI less housing cost) in the period 1997 to October 2006 have increased by 126% for multi-flat houses and 160% for single-flat houses in the capital area.
-For houses outside the capital area, the average price change in the same period was 65%.
-The average price change for the whole country was about 114%.
+There has been considerable house price inflation in Iceland in recent years as is shown in figures 2 and 3.
+In real terms, house prices (deflated by the CPI less housing cost) in the period 2000 to April 2008 have increased by 80% for multi-flat houses and 105% for single-flat houses in the capital area.
+For houses outside the capital area, the average price change in the same period was 64%.
+The average price change for the whole country was about 79%.